PathOnAI/NaturalLanguageTerminal/README.md

 ## 📜 License

-NLS is released under the MIT License.
+nlt is released under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## 🔮 Future Plans